Pareto Low-Rank Adapters: Efficient Multi-Task Learning with Preferences: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In conclusion, \palora, addresses the limitations of existing \pfl methodologies by introducing a parameter-efficient approach that augments the original model with task-specific low-rank adapters.
+In conclusion, \palora addresses the limitations of existing \pfl methodologies by introducing a parameter-efficient approach that augments the original model with task-specific low-rank adapters coupled with a deterministic preference sampling to guide \pfl training.
 Our proposed method effectively separates the learning of general and task-specific features, facilitated by a carefully designed sampling schedule.
-Our extensive experimental results demonstrate that \palora not only surpasses \pfl baselines in multi-label classification and scene understanding tasks but also achieves scalability to larger networks with limited memory overhead while staying competitive or outperforming \mtl baselines.
-By providing a continuous parameterization of the Pareto Front and ensuring efficient use of memory, \palora offers a promising solution for real-world applications.
-A limitation inherent to \pfl is the curse of dimensionality; as the number of tasks increase exploring the preference simplex $\Delta_\numtasks$ becomes computationally expensive and can hinder convergence.
-Interesting future directions are investigating how deterministic sampling can alleviate this problem and how other parameter-efficient fine-tuning techniques \citep{valipour-etal-2023-dylora,kopiczko2024vera,houlsby2019parameter} can further reduce the memory overhead of \pfl. \looseness=-1
+Our extensive experimental results demonstrate that \palora not only surpasses \pfl baselines across benchmarks but also achieves scalability to larger networks with limited memory overhead.
+By providing a continuous parameterization of the Pareto Front and ensuring efficient use of memory, \palora offers a promising solution for real-world applications. \looseness=-1